rahilshah05/Face-Clustering-KNN-Lab5/README.md

 Method:
 1.Used Haar cascade to do face detection

 2.extracted Hue and Saturation

 3.KMeans Clustering

 4.Predict the cluster for Dr.Shashi tharoor's face

+There are visualisations for all the clustering and face detection in the ipynb file itself along with the answer to the report questions.